 Unit tests

-Tax engine, classifiers, pricing, API routes
+Tax engine, detectors, pricing, API routes

-Protocol classifiers
+Protocol detectors

-Uniswap, Aave, Curve, Lido, and more
+Uniswap, Aave, Curve, Lido, Yearn, Convex, EigenLayer, Blur, Seaport NFTs, airdrops, and more

 5